gtfierro/aronnax/README.md

 ---

-"Horizontal" queries operate across the historical values for a key in a document.
+"Horizontal" queries operate across the historical values for a key in a document, and are defined by special syntax in the `select` clause of a query.
 These queries return times or ranges of times, augmented with keys or values, and are useful for determining "when" something happened, and maybe some additional details about values at that time.
-The "vertical" queries assume there is knowledge about time.
+The "vertical" queries assume there is knowledge about time, but the two types of queries can be mixed.

 ## Data Structures